-- Intuitive, simple to use, graphical interface provides quick configuration for up to 2048 channels - Ethernet (one or more 4990A racks) or RS232 (single 4990A rack communications.) - Communicates with 1451.4 Transducer Electronic Data Sheet (TEDS) sensors with TEDS capability.
+- Intuitive, simple to use, graphical interface provides quick configuration for up to 2048 channels. - Ethernet (one or more 4990A racks) or RS232 (single 4990A rack communications.) - Communicates with 1451.4 Transducer Electronic Data Sheet (TEDS) sensors with TEDS capability.
 Writes 1451.4 'User Data' (up to 8 characters) to TEDS capable sensors. - Automatic Sensor Calibration due warnings. - Customizes easily to user defined row definitions allowing for consolidation of all relevant information in a single file. - Configuration table data imports easily into MS Excel spreadsheets. - Convenient 'Online', 'Offline' modes to facilitate setup prior to hardware installation or to configure different setups without affecting the hardware.

-1.5 MODEL 433 INTRODUCTION
+1.5 MODEL 482B INTRODUCTION

-The ENDEVCO® Model 433 Isotron/Charge Amplifier is a three-channel signal conditioner designed for use with piezoelectric accelerometers, ISOTRON accelerometers, and remote charge converters.
-The unit provides an AC output proportional to the AC input.
+The ENDEVCO® Model 482B Signal Conditioner is an eight-channel signal conditioner designed for use with smart ISOTRON® transducers, ISOTRON® accelerometers and remote charge converters.
+The unit provides an AC output voltage proportional to the AC voltage input, and is designed to be used in a 19" rack controlled by an external PC.